 The season referred to that is in less-demand for moving, and can often offer cost reductions for moves; primarily Fall and Winter in most seasonal climates.
 Spring and summer (which consequently coincide with peak home sale seasons) are in more demand due to milder weather, school and work schedules, etc. (In Florida, however, sometimes all bets are off, due to the continually milder climate).

-The term used for relocating an active military officer and their family from their residence to a new duty location.
+The term used for relocating active military personnel and their families from their residence to a new duty location.